B143KC47/B143KC47/README.md

 <div style="color: #a1a1aa; line-height: 1.8;">

-• Internship in City University of Hong Kong , post paper in Neurips 2025 workshop
+• Completed internship at City University of Hong Kong and published a paper in NeurIPS 2025 Workshop

 </div>